Groundbreaking airlines that no longer fly

 Continental Airlines, 1934-2010

-Continental managed to bounce back with a reorganisation and the appointment of former Boeing executive Gordon Bethune in 1994 changed the airline's fortunes.
-Bethune turned the airline from "worst to first", as he describes in great detail in his book of the same name.
-The airline became one of the most respected brands and was one of the last US airlines to still offer free pillows, blankets and meals on domestic flights.
-Bethune also helped raise Newark Airport's profile to successfully rival New York's JFK.
+Continental managed to bounce back with a reorganisation, and the appointment of former Boeing executive Gordon Bethune in 1994 changed the airline's fortunes.
+Bethune turned the airline from 'worst to first', as he describes in detail in his book of the same name.
+The airline became widely respected and was one of the last US airlines to still offer free pillows, blankets and meals on domestic flights, while Bethune also helped raise Newark Airport's profile to successfully rival New York's JFK.

 Continental Airlines, 1934-2010